Visa Cases Are Tricky

 The Trump Administration has made it harder for immigrants to prove they financially qualify for a green card.
 Find out more about how to show you are not a public charge.

-Immigrant Visa Interview: What Happens After?
+After An Immigrant Visa Interview: FAQ

 After you finish your immigrant visa interview at the U.S. consulate or embassy, there are still a few steps to getting your immigrant visa, and ultimately your green card.